divyanshusahu/HackThisSite/Stego/README.md

 ![Mission 7](7.tif)

 I use photoshop to solve this challenge.
-After opening thr image in adobe photoshop, I saw taht the image has three layers.
+After opening the image in adobe photoshop, I saw that the image has three layers.
 Deleting the layer 1 gives away the readable password image.

 ![Mission 7](7solved.png)